donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Combat Reflexes
 Max: 1

 You react like a flash of lightning.
-Advantage in combat initiative idk figure it out? #edit
+When [[Combat#Turn Order|rolling combat initiative]], reduce the target from 4+ by 1 for each level in this talent.
 ## Commanding Presence
 Max: 1